LHAGELS/LHAGELS.github.io/_posts/2020-06-12-How-I-visualize-the-composition-of-my-university-programme.md

      (caused by the root node style of the original web table)

 {: .text-justify}
 The following code snippet solves the above mentioned problems.
 This process is **not universal** since the provided conditions may vary depending on whether a student did an internship or not.
-Furthermore, some want rather observe only passed modules than every module that has ever been attended.
+Furthermore, some want rather observe only positive results (Grade 1.0 up to 4.0) than every module that has ever been attended.

 ```python
   #inspect columns and select the data